kwiatks/climate-change-setup-oxford/README.md

 - Read the Terms and conditions and click "I accept the terms"
 - You will be presented with the GUI of PAIRS
 - Click the circular symbol to the top right of the screen and check your username is shown
-- You are now part of the Trial group
+- You are now part of the Trial group.
+The PAIRS team will monitor all users with **ox.ac.uk** in their email and move them to the Oxford group to give you access to a large number of datalayers in PAIRS

-- **VERY IMPORTANT** : Pass on your IBM ID to one of the IBM team (who will be in the Large Meeting Room (LMR) upstairs from 7:55pm) since we have arranged for special access to some datasets that are not usually available.
-They will add you to the Oxford Group.
-We MUST carry this out by 8:40pm or so on Fri 7th Feb 2020.
-We will reply back indicating you have been added and will also send The Weather Company API keys and the Datasets/DataLayers spreadsheet (see below).

 ## 3. MUST DO : Register your IBM ID to get access to PAIRS APIs